|

 ![]() |

 The Rama cross, in the first field of the shield is erected from ancient times on the nearby mountain and is dominating the region.
-In the base there is the medieval arms of Bosnia: an arm holding a scimithar.
-In medieval scripts this coat of arms was often captioned Rama, the term designated more or less the entire modern B&H.
+In the base there are the medieval arms of Bosnia: an arm holding a scimitar.
+In medieval scripts this coat of arms was often captioned Rama, the term designated more or less the entire modern Bosnia and Herzegovina.

 This coat of arms and the flag was used by the community of Rama established within HRHB.